Good academic and disciplinary standing, 4 semesters of college-level Spanish.

 This program is designed to improve students' written and spoken Spanish and enhance their understanding of Spanish culture and life in Spain.
 The program offers five weeks of academic instruction and one week of independent travel.
 University of Iowa Department of Spanish and Portuguese Professor Ana Rodriguez-Rodriguez serves as the faculty leader, remaining in Valladolid with students and guiding their experience abroad.

-The program dates for the 2019 program are Friday, May 24 (departure from U.S.) to Saturday, July 6 (departure from Spain).
-Classes in Valladolid begin May 27 and conclude June 28, after which students complete their week of independent travel.
+The planned program dates for 2020 were Friday, May 22 (departure from U.S.) to Saturday, July 4 (departure from Spain).
+Classes in Valladolid were due to begin on May 25 and conclude on June 26, after which students would have completed their week of independent travel.
 See the Logistics tab for more information on travel arrangements.